David-Honisch/Microsoft-Windows/LC2Navigator2019/readme.md

 - Spring MVC
 - Spring Rest
 - Hibernate
+and more...

 ### TODO

 ??
-Okay, there a lot of tasks.
-What´s the first feature.
-Me be i will update the tab control rendered by sql query.
+Okay, there a lot of tasks todo....

 ## License
 MIT